What is an annual fee for?

 $0 annual fee frequent flyer and reward credit cards

 A reward program credit card incentivises you to spend—the more you spend the more rewards you can earn.
 You can then redeem your rewards for things like vouchers, gift cards, merchandise and more.

 Most frequent flyer credit cards come with an annual fee that goes towards the program.
 However, there are a select few that will waive this cost.
 Depending on the card, you could get no annual fee for the first year or even for the life of the card.
-This could save you between $30 to $700 in annual fees.
+This could save you potentially hundreds in annual fees.

 How do they work?

 These credit cards work by letting customers earn frequent flyer points on their everyday spending.
 The points can be redeemed for various rewards including flights, hotels, gift cards and retail items.